Text-based Person Search in Full Images via Semantic-Driven Proposal Generation: Benchmarks for Text-based Person Search

 Here, we labeled the training person box once due to the fact that the large amount of repetition of person box share with the same ID, and the average number of each ID occurrence is ten times individuals than that in CUHK-SYSU-TBPS.
 Therefore, we believe one sentence of each box in PRW-TBPS dataset is capable of providing enough samples for each identity for training.

 The text descriptions of the datasets not only focus on person appearances, including clothes and body shape, but also pay attention to person actions, gestures and other details.
 To some extent, vocabulary and sentence length are vital indicators to evaluate the capacity of the dataset.
 In total, there are 1,318,445 words and 5,934 unique words in the datasets.
 As Figure~\ref{figure_benchmark} shows, most sentences have 15 to 45 words in length, and the average word lengths of the datasets are 23.9 and 24.96 words respectively, which is much longer compared with other image-caption datasets like MS-COCO~\cite{lin2014microsoft} (5.18 words in average) and Visual Genome~\cite{krishna2017visual} (10.45 words in average).
-Figure~\ref{figure_wordfreq} displays high-frequency words and example images with labeled bounding boxes and identities in the datasets.